Integrating Technology and Insurance: Precision Agriculture Meets Crop InsuranceSeptember 23, 2013

 Even the most experienced farmers show some kind of human error, whether it’s overlapping and spraying an area already sprayed or missing a swath as they pass through the field.
 These errors can be costly and have a negative effect on yield potential.
 Guidance systems allow for precise and repeatable steering, leading to savings in input costs and an increase in yield.

 Precision Agriculture and Crop Insurance

-The use of precision agriculture technologies is growing but it still has a long way to go before it is commonplace in U.S. agriculture.
-While large-scale operations seem to be a better fit for the technology, precision agriculture has its place in smaller scale farming such as orchards, pastures, and turf management.
-The investment in knowledge and equipment has value not only for the cost savings and yield potential, but for the integration of precision agriculture into crop insurance as well.
+The use of precision agriculture technologies is growing, but it still has a long way to go before it is commonplace in U.S. agriculture.
+While large-scale operations seem to be a better fit for the technology, precision agriculture has its place in smaller-scale farming such as orchards, pastures, and turf management.
+The investment in knowledge and equipment has value, not only for the cost savings and yield potential, but also for the integration of precision agriculture into crop insurance as well.

 “An Equal Opportunity Provider and Employer.”

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.